There are two formal requirements for getting enrolled in this program:

 Students having obtained their first University degree in a foreign country must apply via UNIASSIST e.v., the application procedure is described here (official webpage, in German) or here (same webpage in English using google translate).
 That involves using the Beuth online application form which can be obtained via the Beuth online application sytem.
 The Beuth online application system is in German only but a guide in English how to generate that form using this system can be found here.

-Online-only applications are possible for the Beuth University, even if the Uni-Assist web site (https://www.uni-assist.de/en/tools/uni-assist-universities/detail/hochschule/43/) does not indicate so.
+Online-only applications are possible for the Beuth University, see https://www.uni-assist.de/en/tools/uni-assist-universities/detail/hochschule/43/.
 The Beuth University accepts online-only applications and you may submit all your application documents electronically to the my-uniassist portal after having registered in the Beuth University online registration portal (see explanation here).

 Please note that since UNIASSIST e.V. requires about three weeks for checking the documents, it is urgently recommended applying as soon as possbile, at least in May for the winter term, to not delay the application process!